AlibabaCloudDocs/vod/intl.en-US/Best Practice/Migrate resources to ApsaraVideo VOD.md

 To migrate videos between Alibaba Cloud accounts, perform the following steps:

--   Call the [SearchMedia](https://help.aliyun.com/document_detail/86044.html?spm=a2c4g.11186623.2.39.43cb448bfq3s1c) operation of ApsaraVideo VOD to query the IDs of videos to be migrated.
+1. Call the [t1235508.dita\#doc\_api\_vod\_SearchMedia](/intl.en-US/API Reference/Media asset management/Media asset search/SearchMedia.md) operation of ApsaraVideo VOD to query the IDs of videos to be migrated.
--   Based on the video IDs, call the [GetMezzanineInfo](https://help.aliyun.com/document_detail/59624.html?spm=a2c4g.11186623.6.734.49b46ad8SkcARX) operation of ApsaraVideo VOD to obtain the mezzanine file URLs of videos to be migrated.
+2. Call the [t1235518.dita\#doc\_api\_vod\_GetMezzanineInfo](/intl.en-US/API Reference/Media asset management/Audio and video management/GetMezzanineInfo.md) operation of ApsaraVideo VOD based on the video IDs to obtain the mezzanine file URLs of videos to be migrated.
 Then, save the result.

-    **Note:** If the video mezzanine files are transcoded, you can use the [media asset export](https://help.aliyun.com/document_detail/86057.html?spm=5176.11065259.1996646101.searchclickresult.288c1a90mLpVit) feature of ApsaraVideo VOD to obtain the URLs of transcoded video files.
+    **Note:** If the video mezzanine files are transcoded, you can use the media asset export feature of ApsaraVideo VOD to obtain the URLs of transcoded video files.
+For more information, see [Manage media assets](/intl.en-US/User Guide/Media library/Manage media assets.md).

     ![Export media assets](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3823815161/p183918.png)

--   Repeat Step 2 to Step 4 in the Procedure section to migrate videos.
+3. Migrate videos.

 ## Migrate videos by using an internal endpoint

-If your ECS instance resides in the same region as the video mezzanine files, we recommend that you perform the following operations before you migrate videos: Call the GetMezzanineInfo operation to obtain the OSS endpoints of video files, and manually replace the domain name of the OSS endpoints with the [internal endpoint of OSS](https://help.aliyun.com/document_detail/31834.html?spm=a2c4g.11186623.2.37.58651e71GAQUmW#title-7oh-gcr-v98).
-For more information, see [Access to OSS resources from ECS instances by using the internal endpoint of OSS](https://help.aliyun.com/knowledge_detail/39584.html?spm=a2c4g.11186623.2.38.58651e71GAQUmW).
+If your ECS instance resides in the same region as the video mezzanine files, we recommend that you perform the following operations before you migrate videos: Call the GetMezzanineInfo operation to obtain the OSS endpoints of video files, and manually replace the domain name of the OSS endpoints with the [internal endpoint of OSS](/intl.en-US/Developer Guide/Endpoint/OSS domain names.md).
+For more information, see [Access to OSS resources from ECS instances by using the internal endpoint of OSS](/intl.en-US/Developer Guide/Endpoint/Access to OSS resources from ECS instances by using the internal endpoint of OSS.md).

 Assume that the OSS endpoint of a video is outin-67870fd5b29\*\*\*\*98a3900163e1c35d5.oss-cn-shanghai.aliyuncs.com/customerTrans/2a13b91506f9158f\*\*\*\*7317f4a9d4c9/30f24681-1718d5c6237-\*\*4bd.mp4.